What is urinary incontinence?

 As urinary tract infections can mimic incontinence, the first step is to usually check collect a urine sample to check for infection.
 If there is a bladder infection we will treat this first to determine if the signs of incontinence resolve.
 If after the bladder infection has been successfully treated and the incontinence does not resolve, then other treatment options will need to be explored.

-Ectopic ureters are corrected surgically by recreating an opening of the ureter into the bladder into a normal anatomic position.
-In most instances, this surgery alone can be successful.
+SASH North Ryde, through the Bladder & Kidney Centre, offers a non-surgical and minimally invasive procedure for ectopic ureters which can definitively diagnose and treat the condition simultaneously under a single general anaesthetic.
+Known as cystoscopy and laser ablation, a tiny camera is placed into the urethra (the body’s external opening) to visualise the malformation of the ureter.
+A laser is then used to create a correct opening from the ureter into the bladder in a normal anatomic position.
+Where laser ablation is inappropriate or not available, ectopic ureters can be corrected through open surgery, followin the same corrective principles.
+In most instances, these procedures alone can be successful.
 However, in some cases, the patient can remain incontinent.
 In most instances this is a result of concurrent USMI.
-This can be treated with ongoing medication further surgery (see below) to fully resolve the incontinence.
+This can be treated with ongoing medication and further surgery (see below) to fully resolve the incontinence.

 We always attempt to treat USMI with medications in the first instance.
 In most cases this treatment is successful.
 In those cases that do not respond to medication or if the medication becomes ineffective, then surgery may be required.
 Several different surgical techniques may be used to treat this condition.
 These include colposuspension, collagen injections, and placement of a muscle or tape sling around the urethral sphincter.
 The response to these surgeries has been variable, and many patients still require medications after surgery.